apondlife/apondlife.github.io/faq/posts.md

 </Post>
 ```

-inside the `<Post>` tag, you can add any html or svelte stuff you want. the svelte `<style>` won't work, so don't use that. we can try and find a better css solution, but for now you can add styles to [app.css](/static/app.css) if you need custom styles for something.
+inside the `<Post>` tag, you can add any html or svelte things you'd like. the svelte `<style>` tag won't work, so don't use that. js probably won't either. we can try and find a better css/js solution, but for now you can add styles to [app.css](/static/app.css) or use the `style` property if you need custom styles for something.

 ## metadata

-except for `name`, every attribute on `Post` is collected into a metadata object, but none of it is used atm. feel free to add any other metadata attributes.
+except for `name`, every property on `Post` is collected into a metadata obj, but none of it is used atm. feel free to add any other metadata properties.